Why does God allow suffering?

 The honest first thing

 This matters because a lot of well-meaning answers to this question quietly suggest that suffering has a job to do, that there is a hidden purpose behind every wound, that if you could just see what God sees you would not mind so much.
 The Bible does not actually talk that way.
 It calls suffering an enemy.
-It says creation itself groans (Romans 8:22).
+It says creation itself groans.
 It refuses to make peace with what is wrong.

-What Christians do believe
+What Christians actually claim

-1. Suffering is not evidence that God is absent.
 The center of the Christian story is a God who did not stay outside of pain.
-Jesus stood at a friend's grave and wept, even though he knew he was about to raise him from the dead (John 11:33–35).
+According to the gospel accounts of Jesus' life, he stood at a friend's grave and wept — even though, the texts say, he was about to raise him from the dead.
 Whatever else that scene means, it means God does not respond to suffering with detachment.
 The shortest sentence in the Bible — "Jesus wept" — is also one of the most theologically loaded.

-4. Your anger is not a problem.
-Half of the book of Psalms is people yelling at God.
-Job spends thirty-five chapters refusing to accept the easy answers his friends keep offering him, and at the end God commends him.
+Half of the Psalms are people yelling at God.
+The book of Job (an Old Testament text devoted entirely to suffering) spends thirty-five chapters refusing his friends' easy answers; at the end God commends him and rebukes them.
 If you are furious right now, you are in good biblical company.
-Faith and anger at God are not opposites.
+Faith and anger at God are not opposites in this tradition.

 What about right now